Florida parents won't regain custody of son, 4, after refusing chemo, opting for natural remedies

 The couple were later found in Georgetown, Ky., and the family then returned to Tampa, Fla.

-Palermo said Monday the couple didn't appear to have plans for Noah to be treated in Kentucky and, going a step further, detailed what appeared to be active steps to avoid such treatment--the parents abandoned a car and their cell phones while traveling, removed the boy's PICC line and consciously eluded law enforcement.
+Palermo said Monday the couple didn't appear to have plans for Noah to be treated in Kentucky and, going a step further, detailed what appeared to be active steps to avoid such treatment: the parents abandoned a car and their cell phones while traveling, removed the boy's PICC line and consciously eluded law enforcement.

 Noah’s parents, however, say the state is making it seem like they are refusing all medical care when they instead want to pursue “better treatment” options.
 McAdams, according to the Tampa Bay Times, said in court in May they were treating their son with CBD oil, fresh foods and alkaline water.